 3. Give a gap of 3 hours between 2 meals.

-4. Relaxation is the key in Polycystic Ovarian Disease.
-Posture’s designed for PCOD helps open up the pelvic area & promote relaxation and strength to the entire reproductive organs.
+4. Relaxation is the key in Polycystic Ovarian Syndrome.
+Posture’s designed for PCOS helps open up the pelvic area & promote relaxation and strength to the entire reproductive organs.
 You can relax in the asana by coordinating it with breathing.
 Pranayama’s (breathing exercises) are powerful techniques that help calm the mind.
-Yoga has several poses that aids in weight loss, relieves stress and improves blood circulation to the ovary, thus naturally curing PCOD.
+Yoga has several poses that aids in weight loss, relieves stress and improves blood circulation to the ovary, thus naturally curing PCOS.